Seagrave Fire Apparatus: History

 Seagrave was founded in Detroit, Michigan, in 1881 by Fredric Seagrave and moved to Columbus, Ohio, in 1891.
-Seagrave was acquired by the FWD Corporation in 1963 and moved their corporate headquarters to Clintonville, Wisconsin.
+Seagrave was acquired by the FWD Corporation in 1963 and moved their corporate headquarters and manufacturing plant to Clintonville, Wisconsin.

 Randolph Lenz, Chair of FWD's parent company, Corsta Corp., became embroiled in a Federal Deposit Insurance Corporation suit and in 2003 all assets of FWD, including FWD Corporation, Seagrave, Baker Aerialscope and Almonte Fire Trucks, were sold to an investment group headed by former American LaFrance executive James Hebe.

 Today, the Seagrave group is a flagship company of ELB Capital Management.

 Canadian operations

 Around 1900, Seagrave opened a Canadian plant and subsequently sold a full range of apparatus until 1936.
 Entering into an alliance with well-known Canadian fire engine builder R. S. Bickle Co "Canadianized" versions of standard Seagrave rigs were assembled at Bickle's Woodstock, Ontario, plant, and sold under the Bickle-Seagrave banner.
 After several ownership changes, and closure in 1956, Bickle's successor King-Seagrave Ltd. continued to assemble Seagrave fire apparatus until 1973, when FWD Corp opted not to renew its agreement.
 King continued to produce fire apparatus on commercial chassises until its closure in 1985.

 Seagrave purchased Canadian apparatus builder Almonte Fire Trucks of Carleton Place, Ontario, in 1999.
 The Carleton Place plant built commercial chassis apparatus and served the Canadian market.
-Production ceased in 2010 and the building was sold to Eastway Emergency Vehicles.
+Production ceased in 2010, and the building was sold to Eastway Emergency Vehicles.